avisi/techday-deeplearning4j/README.md

 Experiment with your trained model by uploading some new pictures related to your dataset.
 Just like you did at the starter part.
 You may want to train your network again if it doesn't perform well.
 For example you can try to use more iterations for training.

 Try to determine what actually triggers your network to make a certain decision.
 For instance, what happens if you rotate the image or if you skew the image.
+What are the distinguishing features your model is triggered by?

 ## Advanced